 If agreed to by the Company and the client in the investment management agreement, the Company will assume responsibility for proxy voting of securities in the client's custodial account (including securities not managed by the Company).
 In nearly all cases where the Company votes proxies for clients, including any situation where the Company has an actual and material conflict of interest, the Company will vote in accordance with the recommendations of Institutional Shareholder Services, Inc., an independent investment research company ("ISS").
-A client may instruct the Company as to how to vote a proxy (or class of proxy votes); if so, the Company will vote in accordance with the client's proxy instruct the Company sproxy of the Company will vote in accordance with the client's proxy votes); if so, the Company will vote in accordance with the client's proxy votes in accordance with the client's proxy (or class of proxy votes); if so, the Company will vote in accordance with the client's proxy vote in accordance with the client's proxy vote in accordance with the client's proxy (or class of proxy votes); if so, the Company will vote in accordance with the client's proxy vote in accordance with the prox voting policies and procedures, or information as to how the Company voted the client's proxies, upon written request to the Company and/or Caleb DuBois at cdubois@rmdavis.com.
+A client may instruct the Company as to how to vote a proxy (or class of proxy votes); if so, the Company will vote in accordance with the client's instructions.
+Proxies are generally reported on and voted in wrap accounts.
+Clients may obtain a copy of the Company's proxy voting policies and procedures, or information as to how the Company voted the client's proxies, upon written request to the Company and/or Caleb DuBois at cdubois@rmdavis.com.